 - 1/2 cup chopped walnuts (optional)

-1 Pre-heat oven to 350 degrees.
-Grease two large cookie sheets or line with Silpat, parchment paper or waxed paper.
+1 Pre-heat oven to 350°F. Grease two large cookie sheets or line with Silpat or parchment paper.

 2 Combine the butter, sugar and eggs: In a large mixing bowl, beat butter until creamy.
 Add the brown sugar and white sugar, beat until fluffy, about 3 minutes.
 Beat in eggs, one at a time.
 Add the vanilla extract.

 3 Mix flour, salt, baking soda, cinnamon, and nutmeg together in medium bowl.
-Stir dry ingredients into butter-sugar mixture.
-Stir in raisins and nuts.
-Stir in oats.
+Stir the dry ingredients into the butter-sugar mixture.
+Stir in the raisins and nuts.
+Stir in the oats.

-4 Scoop out the dough onto sheets: Spoon out the dough by large tablespoonfuls onto prepared cookie sheets, leaving at least 2 inches between each cookie.
+4 Scoop out the dough onto sheets: Spoon out the dough by large tablespoonfuls onto the prepared cookie sheets, leaving at least 2 inches between each cookie.

 6 Cool 1 minute on cookie sheets.
 Then carefully remove them, using a metal spatula, to a wire rack.
 Cool completely.
 They will be quite soft until completely cooled.
 Store tightly covered.